github/codeql/docs/codeql/ql-language-reference/types.rst

 .. index:: extends

 ``OneTwoThree`` extends ``int``, that is, it is a subtype of ``int``.
-A class in QL must always extend at least one existing type.
-Those types are called the **base types** of the class.
-The values of a class are contained within the intersection of the base types (that is, they are in the :ref:`class domain type <domain-types>`).
+A class in QL must always have at least one supertype.
+Supertypes that are referenced with the `extends` keyword are called the **base types** of the class.
+The values of a class are contained within the intersection of the supertypes (that is, they are in the :ref:`class domain type <domain-types>`).
 A class inherits all member predicates from its base types.

 A class can extend multiple types.
 For more information, see ":ref:`multiple-inheritance`."
 Classes can also specialise other types without extending the class interface via `instanceof`,